mikeytsou/front-end-dev-test/README.md

 [front-end-dev-test-mt.herokuapp.com](https://front-end-dev-test-mt.herokuapp.com)

+## Intro

+This webpage is random client page with a orthodontic theme.
 I created a 'data.json' file to store most of the text and images that were used on this assignment.
 I then used axios to pull the data out of the json file.
+The text is from Bacon Ipsum and images are from unsplashed.
+The webpage is completely responsive and makes use of flexbox.
+Animations were done with css transitions and transforms.
+I also used Sass and Semantic UI for some css elements.

 ## Preview